zeek/zeek/doc/input.rst

 Event streams work very similarly to table streams that were already discussed in much detail.
 To read the blacklist of the previous example into an event stream, the following Bro code could be used:

-Event Streams are streams that generate an event for each line in of the input source.

-For example, a simple stream retrieving the fields ``i`` and ``b`` from an input Source could be defined as follows:

 .. code:: bro